zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 > Our result should be our original list with every element multiplied by two.
 The distinction is subtle but it's an important one to make when looking at imperative style vs. functional (declarative) style.

-## Other Useful Higher-Order Functions
+## Other Common Higher-Order Functions

 ### filter